Raphire/Win11Debloat/README.md

   <blockquote>

     Apps that are required or useful for most users:
-    - Microsoft.GetHelp
+    - Microsoft.GetHelp (Required for some Windows 11 Troubleshooters)
     - Microsoft.MSPaint (Paint 3D)
+    - Microsoft.Paint (Classic Paint)
-    - Microsoft.People (Required with Mail & Calendar)
+    - Microsoft.People (Required for & included with Mail & Calendar)
     - Microsoft.RemoteDesktop
     - Microsoft.ScreenSketch (Snipping Tool)
     - Microsoft.Whiteboard (Only preinstalled on devices with touchscreen and/or pen support)